SARAH L. RYLEY Investigative & Data Journalist

-Produced quick-turn investigations on a variety of topics.
-My series on Homeland Security’s visa process relied on dozens of internal sources and was the subject of a congressional hearing and Inspector General investigation.
-My stories also contributed to the indictment of a corrupt small-town mayor, uncovered the return of second mortgages through government-backed financing, and tied key figures in the Jerry Sandusky molestation scandal to a real estate deal.
+Produced quick-turn investigations.
+My series immigration visas relied on dozens of federal sources and was the subject of a congressional hearing and IG investigation.
+Other stories contributed to the indictment of a corrupt small-town mayor, uncovered the return of second mortgages through government-backed financing, and tied key figures in the Jerry Sandusky molestation coverup to a troubled senior housing project.

 Freelance | New York, March 2008 - November 2010

-Wrote for The Real Deal, New York Post, Brownstoner, The Huffington Post and Anderson Cooper 360’s blog.
-My trend pieces for The Real Deal on New York City real estate and development were consistently on The Real Deal’s most widely read list.
+Wrote for The Real Deal, New York Post, Brownstoner, The Huffington Post, and Anderson Cooper 360.
+My trend pieces on New York real estate and development were consistently on The Real Deal’s most widely read list.
 My first-ever analysis of 100 years of booms and busts in Manhattan real estate won them a national award and became part of the curriculum for an NYU Stern School of Business course.
 I also uncovered a predatory one-stop scheme that was looked at by the feds.

 Brooklyn Daily Eagle, journalist | New York, September 2006 – March 2008

-Wrote daily news stories and a real estate column; edited and laid out the weekly Brooklyn Record.
-Primarily dug into Brooklyn's billions of dollars in redevelopment projects, routinely breaking stories that impacted government decision-making.
-My investigations helped save an Underground Railroad home from eminent domain, led to the firing of a high-level state development official, and hastened the construction timetable of Brooklyn Bridge Park.
+Reported daily news and enterprise stories, wrote a weekly real estate column, and edited and laid out the weekly Brooklyn Record.
+Primarily dug into Brooklyn's billions of dollars in redevelopment projects.
+I routinely broke stories that impacted government decisions, including helping to save an Underground Railroad home from eminent domain and hastening the construction timetable of Brooklyn Bridge Park.